yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-quickstart/qs-explore.md

 \
     Data is added to the tables using multi-value inserts to reduce client-server round trips.

 After you create the tables and insert the data, click **Let's get started with the tutorials** to begin the tutorial scenarios.

+### Quick start scenarios

-The quick start includes the following:
+The quick start includes the following scenarios:

 | Scenario | Description |
 | :--- | :--- |